nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   e.g., `n/han pt/life` will return only clients that has `han` in his name and has a Life policy.

   <box type="info" seamless>
-  Info: Each parameter must have a valid input (e.g., PHONE must be a valid 8-digit number).
+  Info: Each parameter must have a valid input (e.g., PHONE must be a valid 3-15 long number).
   </box>

 Examples: